Healthy Italian Pasta Salad

 Maple Syrup: You can substitute maple syrup with honey.

-To Make it Lower Carb: Add more veggies and cut down on the amount of pasta.
+To reduce the carbs, add more veggies and cut down on the amount of pasta.

 Healthy Pasta Salad